worldbestmrsam/portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Samuel Orija 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-Utilizing design thinking to develop client-centric solutions in form of reports, dashboards, and presentations to help businesses solve challenges and unlock growth.
+I'm Samuel Orija 🤓, a detail-oriented data analyst, educator, content creator and consultant with a passion for utilizing design thinking to develop client-centric solutions in form of reports, dashboards, and presentations, turning data into actionable insights  to help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## SKILLS